pytorch/tutorials/prototype_source/flight_recorder_tutorial.rst

      ``fast`` is a new experimental mode that is shown to be much faster than the traditional ``addr2line``.
      Use this setting in conjunction with ``TORCH_NCCL_TRACE_CPP_STACK`` to collect C++ traces in the Flight Recorder data.
+- If you don't want the flight recorder to be dumped into the local disk but instead onto your own storage, users can define your own writer class which inherits from class ``::c10d::DebugInfoWriter`` and then register the new writer using ``::c10d::DebugInfoWriter::registerWriter`` before we initiate c10d distributed.

 Retrieving Flight Recorder Data via an API
 ------------------------------------------